bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-10-31-gl3-migration.md

 The migration system consists of multiples **rake tasks** and **a restful API**:

-- **The rake tasks are to be executed on the Greenlight v2 deployment.**
+- **The rake tasks are to be executed from the Greenlight v2 deployment.**
 - The rake tasks will send the data to the deployed Greenlight v3 server.
 - There are four rake tasks: roles, users, rooms and settings.
 Maintaining this order during the migration is necessary.